nickkostik/snapback-luo/src/main/resources/static/oldREADME.md

 ## OpenAI CLI Persona Setup Example

-The following instructions describe a method for setting up and maintaining a specific persona (like Luis García) when using the OpenAI API via its Command Line Interface (CLI).
+The following instructions describe a method for setting up and maintaining a specific persona (like Kostik AI García) when using the OpenAI API via its Command Line Interface (CLI).
 Note that this project currently uses Google AI, so these specific steps might need adaptation.

 **1. Create and Save Your “Train Page” Profile**